After the Thin Man (1936)

 Nick and Nora track Robert down to a nightclub owned by thug Dancer (Joseph Calleia).
 Robert is getting ready to run off with singer Polly and is extorting $25,000 out of David to leave Selma.
 Naturally, Robert is promptly murdered.
 At first all fingers are pointing at Selma but as the murders pile up, Nick is not so sure.

 Once again, it is the loving banter between Powell and Loy and their amazing chemistry that makes this film.
 Here, there are a few too many songs that take away from the time we could be spending with our heroes.
 The mystery plot is also really difficult to follow.
-Still, we get to see Jessie Ralph play against type as a crotchety old society lady and James Stewart is really interesting in one of his first roles.
+Still, we get to see Jessie Ralph play against type as a crotchety old society lady and James Stewart is really interesting.

 Trailer